JuliaLang/julia/doc/devdocs/locks.rst

    * Method->writelock

-     but note that this is violated by staged functions!

 The following is a level 4 lock, which can only recurse to acquire level 1, 2, or 3 locks:

    * MethodTable->writelock

-     but note that this is violated by staged functions!

-The following is a proposed level 5 lock, which can only recurse to acquire locks at lower levels:

-   * staged

-       this theoretical lock would create a priority inversion from the `method->writelock` (level 3), but only prohibiting running any staging function in parallel (thus allowing temporary release of the MethodTable and Method locks)

 The following is a level 6 lock, which can only recurse to acquire locks at lower levels: